 | Verdict | Best choice for Python/JS enterprise teams who need an LLM gateway with observability.
 Overkill for SMBs. |

-Aggressive self-promotional content marketing.
-Maxim AI frequently publishes "best LLM tools" roundups where they rank themselves #1.
-The product is real but their content should be read critically.
+Maxim AI frequently publishes "best LLM tools" roundups where they rank themselves prominently.
+The product is real, but their content should be read critically.
+Pricing is not publicly listed, which complicates any direct comparison.

 | Pricing | Enterprise pricing, not publicly listed |